WalletConnect/walletconnect-docs/tech-spec.md

   peer: ConnectionParticipant;
   permissions: {
     jsonrpc: {
-      methods: string[]
+      methods: string[];
-    }
+    };
-  }
+  };
   expiry: number;
 }
 ```

 By now you should have noted that we have specified permissions but by default we only use a single method `wc_sessionPropose` allowed.
 This takes us to how connection and session relate to each other.

 On the WalletConnect 1.0 protocol, a connection was established per session which made bandwidth requirements for sessions unnecessarily high.
 Now with WalletConnect 2.0 protocol connections are settled independently of the sessions.
 With a settled connection being used as a secure channel, sessions can be initiated between two environments.